GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Craft the Prompt: You'll engineer a prompt to guide the AI in understanding user queries and extracting key information.
 1. Integrate into a Flow: You'll then embed this prompt within a Genkit flow.
 Flows provide a structured way to interact with the AI, ensuring reliable outputs and error handling.
 This involves querying the model, processing the response, and formatting it for use in the Movie Guru application.
 In the previous challenge, we included the code for the flow for you (you just needed to write th  prompt).
 In this challenge, you'll need to write it yourself.
 The challenge also includes setting the correct input and output types for the flow.

-> **Note**:Think of the relationship between flows and prompts like this: the prompt is the recipe, and the flow is the chef who executes it and serves the final dish.
+> **Note**: Think of the relationship between flows and prompts like this; the prompt is the recipe, and the flow is the chef who executes it and serves the final dish.

 We want the model to take a user's statement, the conversation history and extract the following:

 1. **Transformed query**: The query that will be sent to the vector database to search for relevant documents.
-1. **User Intent**: The intent of the user's latest statement.
-Did the user issue a greeting to the chatbot (GREET), end the conversation (END_CONVERSATION), make a request to the chatbot (REQUEST), respond to the chatbot's question (RESPONSE), ackowledge a chatbot's statement (ACKNOWLEDGE), or is it unclear (UNCLEAR).
+2. **User Intent**: The intent of the user's latest statement.
+Did the user issue a greeting to the chatbot (GREET), end the conversation (END_CONVERSATION), make a request to the chatbot (REQUEST), respond to the chatbot's question (RESPONSE), ackowledge a chatbot's statement (ACKNOWLEDGE), or is it unclear (UNCLEAR)?
 The reason we do this is to prevent a call to the vector DB if the user is not searching for anything.
 The application only performs a search if the intent is REQUEST or RESPONSE.
-1. Optional **Justification**:  General explanation of the overall output.
+3. Optional **Justification**:  Overall explanation of the model's response.
 This will help you understand why the model made its suggestions and help you debug and improve your prompt.

-> **Note** We can improve the testability of our model by augmenting its response with strongly typed outputs (those with a limited range of possible values like `User Intent`).
-This is because automatically validating free-form responses, like the `Transformed query`, is challenging due to their inherent variability and non-deterministic nature of the output.
+> **Note**: We can improve the testability of our model by augmenting its response with strongly typed outputs (those with a limited range of possible values like the enum `User Intent`).
+This is because automatically validating free-form responses, like the `Transformed query`, is challenging due to the inherent variability and non-deterministic nature of the output.
 Even a short `Transformed query` can have many variations (e.g., "horror films," "horror movies," "horror," or "films horror").
-However, by including additional outputs with a restricted set of possible values, such as booleans, enums, or integers, we provide more concrete data points for our tests, ultimately leading to more robust and reliable validation of the model's performance.
+However, by including additional outputs (with a restricted set of possible values, such as booleans, enums, or integers), we provide more concrete data points for our tests, ultimately leading to more robust and reliable validation of the model's performance.

 You need to perform the following steps:

 1. Create a prompt that outputs the information mentioned above.
 The model takes in a user's query, the conversation history, and the user's profile information (long lasting likes or disklikes).
-1. Update the prompt in the codebase (look at instructions in GoLang or JS) to see how.
+1. Update the prompt in the codebase (look at instructions in GoLang or TS) to see how.
-1. Use the genkit UI (see steps below) to test the response of the model and make sure it returns what you expect.
+1. Use the Genkit UI (see steps below) to test the response of the model and make sure it returns what you expect.
 1. After the prompt does what you expect, then update the flow to use the prompt and return an output of the type **QueryTransformFlowOutput**

 You can do this with *GoLang* or *TypeScript*.
 Refer to the specific sections on how to continue.